 Consider your lifestyle

 Finding your dream home in retirement is not all about the money.
-It’s also about finding a place that offers a high overall quality of life.
+It’s also about finding a place that offers a high overall quality of life and a fulfilling retirement.
 Here are some factors to consider:

 - Proximity to friends and family: Think about how important it is to be near your children, grandchildren or friends.